danjam/labops/README.md

   ```
 - Consider using `ansible-vault encrypt_string` for encrypting individual variables
 - Store vault passwords in a secure location or use a password manager integration
+- The `check_secrets.yml` task validates that your secrets file exists and contains the required variables

 ## ❓ Troubleshooting